amirhnajafiz/captain-mustache/README.md

-# mustache
+# Mustache

-Dockerizing our Golang applications under Mustache.
+Dockerizing our Golang applications under *Mustache*.

+A fast, safe, dynamic way to create dockerfiles for you golang applications.

+## How to use?

+## Examples